 Most of all, keep showing up, keep sharing the love of Christ.
-Bring humility into those hard places because it’s the Jesus way!
+Bring humility into those hard places.
 And really quickly (who am I kidding–I’m about to preach) if we go back to Numbers 22, we learn the donkey, who was given a voice, ended up getting stuck between a rock and a hard place.
 Maybe you are feeling that way now.
 Here’s the good news:

 The hard place in Numbers 22 was the Angel of the Lord!